D0rDa4aN919/Py-JSON-Dropper/README.md

 <h3>dropper_final.py</h3>

-- Send and execute dropper_final.py from the traget machine.
+- Note: Send and execute dropper_final.py from the traget machine.
 - Check the extension type of the code for the execution.
 - Execute the script.